-3. Meetings with licensed mental health care professionals and health care providers (other than athletic trainers2): If a licensed mental health care professional or licensed health care provider meets one-on-one with a Minor Athlete at a sanctioned event or a facility, which is partially or fully under USAS/LAO's jurisdiction, the meeting must be observable and interruptible except:
+2. Meetings with licensed mental health care professionals and health care providers (other than athletic trainers4)

+If a licensed mental health care professional, licensed health care provider, or a student under the supervision of a licensed mental health care professional or licensed health care provider, meets one-on-one with a Minor Athlete at a sanctioned event or a facility, which is partially or fully under USAS/LAO's jurisdiction, the meeting must be observable and interruptible except:

 - a.
 If the door remains unlocked; and - b.
 Another adult is present at the facility and notified that a meeting is occurring, although the Minor Athlete's identity needs not be disclosed; and - c.
-USAS/LAO is notified that the provider will be meeting with a Minor Athlete; and - d.
-The provider obtains consent consistent with applicable laws and ethical standards, which can be withdrawn at any time.
+USAS/LAO is notified that the professional or provider will be meeting with a Minor Athlete; and, - d.
+The professional or provider obtains consent consistent with applicable laws and ethical standards, which can be withdrawn at any time.